 - Interview persons individually and as soon as possible after the accident.

-- Put the interviewee at ease by reassuring him/her that the investigation’s main purpose is to find causes so that the accident will not happen again.
-The investigation is not to find fault or blame and that he/she will not get in trouble for anything that they say.
+- Put the interviewee at ease by reassuring them that the investigation’s main purpose is to find causes so that the accident will not happen again.
+The investigation is not to find fault or blame and that they will not get in trouble for anything that they say.

-- Ask the interviewee to relate his/her account of the accident.
+- Ask the interviewee to relate their account of the accident.
 Listen closely and carefully, and do not interrupt at this time.

 - Ask only necessary and specific questions in a friendly constructive manner.
 Phrase each question in a way that cannot be answered simply with a yes or no. Avoid any leading questions.

-- Review the recorded notes with the interviewee to ensure the interviewee agrees with the interpretation of his/her story.
+- Review the recorded notes with the interviewee to ensure the interviewee agrees with the interpretation of their story.

-- Ask the interviewee for his/her suggestion on how the accident could have been prevented.
+- Ask the interviewee for their suggestion on how the accident could have been prevented.

-- Encourage the interviewee to contact you if he/she should recall more information at a later date.
+- Encourage the interviewee to contact you if they should recall more information at a later date.

-- Always thank the interviewee for his/her cooperation and reassure him/her that his/her assistance is important to the investigation process.
+- Always thank the interviewee for their cooperation and reassure them that their assistance is important to the investigation process.